Our Favorite Backpacking Stoves Reviewed and Compared

 Support legs are a little unstable

 The Etekcity is an affordable compact little backpacking utensil with overwhelmingly positive user reviews.
-The reliable little contraption features Piezo ignition and a durable construction.
+The reliable little contraption features Piezo ignition and durable construction.
 The device is backed by a 1-year warranty and follows guidelines for ‘Leave No Trace’ principles since it produces no residue.Read more

 The small device is made of aluminum alloy and steel.
 Both materials are capable of handling exposure to high temperatures and are sturdy enough to withstand outdoor use.